How to Become a Medical Instrument Technician

 Learn how to become a medical instrument technician.
 Research the education requirements, training information and experience required for starting a career in medical instrument technology.

-Do I Want to Be a Medical Instrument Technician?
+Should I Become a Medical Instrument Technician?

 This job title refers to a specific position outlined by the U.S. government.
 Medical instrument technicians perform exams and procedures on research or clinical patients, and they may give the doctor technical information used to diagnose and treat diseases.
 Most of these technicians' work is performed in clinics, hospitals or research facilities using medical diagnostic and treatment equipment.
 Many work hours might be spent standing, and techs may need to lift or move patients.